 Data collection and ethics standards

-Theses resources and information are a starting point to help you plan your activities and should be tailored to the nature and purpose of your research and the needs of all participants.
+Information and resources to help you plan research activities to suit the nature and purpose of your research and the needs of all participants.

 A starting point to help you plan